rhazes/rhazes.github.io/_work/my_kinky_side.md

 tags: identity processing
 ---

 My Kinky Side is an exploration of identity mediated through hair.
-The installation is broken into three senses of hair, touch, sight and process.
+The installation is broken into three senses of hair encounters: touch, inspection and process.